+- Gather the family and read A Little Book about Confession for Children.

-- Go to z. - Have a simple soup supper.
+- Go to confession.

+- Have a simple soup supper.

 December 24rd - The Vigil of the Nativity of Our Lord Jesus Christ

 - After midnight enthrone the Infant Jesus in the bed of hay made by sacrifices and good deeds. - Light the Christ Candle in the Advent wreath. - Light candles around the Nativity set. - Read Luke 2:10-14. - Look at the night sky, imagine what it was like that night when the angels appeared to the shepherds and heaven and nature sang. - Watch The Little Drummer Boy.